 Before the hurricanes, PREPA was already an underfunded public utility in need of an estimated \$4 billion to overhaul its outdated power plants and reduce its reliance on imported oil.
 In July 2017, PREPA filed for bankruptcy with \$9 billion in debt, according to the Puerto Rico Fiscal Agency and Financial Advisory Authority.
-As of May 2018, the Government of Puerto Rico is in the process of privatizing PREPA in hopes of incentivizing innovation, boosting efficiency and improving overall services.
+As of In May 2018, the Government of Puerto Rico is was in the process of privatizing PREPA in hopes of incentivizing innovation, boosting efficiency, and improving overall services.
+On June 22, 2020, PREPA and the Puerto Rico Public-Private Partnerships Authority signed an agreement with LUMA Energy, LLC for the operation and maintenance of Puerto Rico's transmission and distribution system.

 Power restoration is a combined effort from the U.S. Army Corps of Engineers, FEMA, PREPA and the utility industry which, as of March 21, 2018, have all come together to restore service to 93.4% of PREPA customers, or more than 1,368,864 residents.
-The agency estimated full recovery by May 2018, but there have been setbacks along the way.
-On April 12, 870,000 customers lost power when a tree fell on a major power line near the town of Cayey while workers were clearing vegetation.
-A week later, on April 18, power was lost to all of Puerto Rico when an excavator repairing 2017 damage from Hurricane María hit a line connecting two major power plants.
+The agency estimated full recovery by May 2018, but there have been were setbacks along the way.
+On April 12, 2018, 870,000 customers lost power when a tree fell on a major power line near the town of Cayey while workers were clearing vegetation.
+A week later, on April 18, 2018, power was lost to all of Puerto Rico when an excavator repairing 2017 damage from Hurricane María hit a line connecting two major power plants.